This guide provides an SEO checklist that covers technical SEO, on-page SEO, off-page SEO, keyword research, and more.

-Technical SEO helps you to create solid foundations and ensure that your site can be crawled and indexed.
+Technical SEO helps you create a solid foundation and ensure that your site can be crawled and indexed.

-It is 2020, and HTTPS has been known as a ranking factor since 2014.
+HTTPS has been a ranking signal since 2014.

-You can really easily confirm that your site sits on HTTPS by taking a look at your browser’s URL bar.
+You can quickly confirm that your site sits on HTTPS by looking at your browser’s URL bar.

-It is really important that you are only allowing Google to index one version of your site.
+It's important that you only allow Google to index one version of your site.

-These are all different versions of your site and should all point to a single one.
+For example, the following are all different versions of your site.
+But they should all point to one.

-Whether you choose a non-www or www version is up to you, but the most common one is https://www.domain.com.
+Whether you choose a non-www or www version is up to you.
+But you should settle on one or the other.

 17. Find and Fix Crawl Errors

-You can quickly identify any crawl errors that exist through Google Search Console.
+You can quickly identify any crawl errors through Google Search Console.

-Take the time to resolve any errors that you find, and explore the cause of excluded URLs in more detail (in many cases, there is a reason why this is happening that you need to resolve; from 404 errors to incorrectly canonicalized pages).
+Take the time to resolve any errors you find.
+And explore the cause of excluded URLs in more detail.

 18. Improve Your Site Speed